LozziKit/microservice-discussions/README.md

 This microservice has been developed as part of the course AMT from the HEIG-VD (HES-SO) swiss university.

 This service helps you to deploy a discussion system service.
-Once the server has been started, it exposes some REST endpoints your frontend can request to comment, upvote or retrieve all of the comments of a particular _articleID_ you define yourself.
+Once the server has been started, it exposes some REST endpoints your frontend can request to comment, react or retrieve all of the comments of a particular _articleID_ you define yourself.

 ## Basic ideas